RyanLee-ljx/RyanLee-ljx.github.io/src/ML/attention.md

 ### Attention Score

 The attention score measures the ==similarity== between the query and each key.
-A common approach is to compute the dot product between the query and the keys, optionally scaled by a factor to stabilize training:
+A common approach is to compute the ==dot product== between the query and the keys, optionally scaled by a factor to stabilize training:

 $$
 \text{Score}(Q, K) = \frac{QK^T}{\sqrt{d_k}}